kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 Those are not merely facts.
 They are instructions for reasoning.

-## Documentation Tells What Exists; Skill Tells the Agent How to Reason About It
+## Documentation Tells What Exists; Skill Tells the Agent How to Reason About It { #documentation-tells-what-exists }

 A useful separation is: